 How do I acquire a property in Uganda?

 As soon as you identify and decide which property in Uganda you want to buy, you may make a verbal price offer directly to your estate agent or the property owner directly once he is available for you to meet.
 When the purchase terms and conditions are agreed upon, at this phase a legal representative should be chosen by you to formalize your final price settlement.
 This same lawyer will be available to oversee the property purchasing procedures including the initial deposit, full payments or reservation payments to have the property between the two parties concluded.
 The property buying procedures in Uganda may vary accordingly basing on the type of a landlord / owner from whom you are buying property.

 How does the Uganda property registration system work?

 The Uganda property registration system is effective and safe.
 Properties are registered at one single registry in the particular land office.
 At the registry, the property details regarding the size of the property, the land tenure system, the full names of ownership, the address of the property (Region, district, county, Sub County and the village) are clearly indicated.
 Of course not forgetting the block and plot number of that particular property.

 Is there a need for Lawyer when one is buying a property and what are the legal costs associated with this?

-It is prudent to engage a competent lawyer so that you entirely get to know all the legitimacy and guidelines followed when buying a Ugandan property.
+It is prudent to engage a competent lawyer so that you entirely get to know all the legalities and guidelines followed when buying a property in Uganda.
 Legal costs are an issue that you need to agree with your lawyer.
-But usually the charges rest on the involvedness of the property purchase and the value of the sale.
+But usually the charges rest on what is involved in the purchase as well as the value of the property for sale.